Online Master’s Degrees in Gerontology

 Texas Tech University offers an online, 36-credit master of science in human development and family studies, with an option to specialize in gerontology.
 The gerontology specialization requires students to complete 24 credits of core coursework and 12 credits of electives.
 The Great Plains Interactive Distance Education Alliance makes the Texas Tech program possible.
 The university also offers a gerontology certificate that requires the completion of only 15 credits.

-Texas Tech has membership with the National Council for State Authorization Reciprocity Agreements (NC-SARA), which means that students from most U.S. states can legally complete an online course through Texas Tech.
+Texas Tech is a member of the National Council for State Authorization Reciprocity Agreements (NC-SARA), which means that students from most U.S. states can legally complete an online course through Texas Tech.

 - Location: Lubbock, TX